octo-kumo/physics-project/src/markdowns/sc_magnet_2.md

 ### Applications in Magnets

-Due to having no resistance, no energy will be lost in the transmission and hence superconductors are used to create very sensitive
+Due to its properties of having no resistance, larger currents can flow through superconductors without heating up or losing energy.
+This enables the creation of **Superconducting Magnets**, they take advantage of superconductors to create enormous magnetic fields, much larger and easier than traditional wires, stronger than all but the strongest non-superconducting electromagnets.
+Since no energy is lost to resistance, superconducting magnets can actually be cheaper to operate.

+Superconducting magnets are usually used in MRI machines in hospitals, mass spectrometers, fusion reactors and particle accelerators.
+Usually scientific instruments that require very strong yet stable magnetic fields.